Harvey Weinstein: 2005–2017: The Weinstein Company

-Controversies

-Management style

 While lauded for opening up the independent film market and making it financially viable, Weinstein has been criticized for the techniques he applied in his business dealings.
 Peter Biskind's book Down and Dirty Pictures: Miramax, Sundance and the Rise of Independent Film denounced Miramax's release history and editing of arthouse films.
 For example, the book states that 54 had been originally made as an arthouse film but, after Ryan Phillippe's sudden rise to stardom, Weinstein forced director Mark Christopher to re-edit and re-shoot the film to make it more mainstream.

 Weinstein re-edited several Asian films and dubbed them in English.
 Weinstein tried to release the English-dubbed versions of Shaolin Soccer and Hero in the United States theatrically, but they scored badly in test screenings, leading Weinstein to release the films in United States cinemas in their original language.
-Furthermore, Weinstein re-edited 1993 Cannes Palme d'Or winner Farewell My Concubine for U.S. theatrical release; 1993 Cannes jury head Louis Malle was furious.
-"The film we admired so much in Cannes is not the film seen in this country, which is twenty minutes shorter — but it seems longer, because it doesn't make any sense," complained Malle.
+Furthermore, Weinstein re-edited 1993 Cannes Palme d'Or winner Farewell My Concubine for American theatrical release; 1993 Cannes jury head Louis Malle was furious.
+"The film we admired so much in Cannes is not the film seen in this country, which is twenty minutes shorter—but it seems longer, because it doesn't make any sense", complained Malle.

-When Weinstein was charged with handling the U.S. release of Princess Mononoke, director Hayao Miyazaki was reported to have sent him a samurai sword in the mail.
+When Weinstein was charged with handling the American release of Princess Mononoke, director Hayao Miyazaki was reported to have sent him a samurai sword in the mail.
 Attached to the blade was a stark message: "No cuts."
 Miyazaki commented on the incident: "Actually, my producer did that.
 Although I did go to New York to meet this man, this Harvey Weinstein, and I was bombarded with this aggressive attack, all these demands for cuts.
 I defeated him."
 Weinstein and his brother Bob have also been criticized for altering the vision of foreign filmmakers hired to create movies for Miramax, such as on the 1997 projects Mimic (directed by Guillermo del Toro) and Nightwatch (directed by Dane Ole Bornedal).
 Weinstein has always insisted that such changes were done in the interest of creating the most financially viable film.
 "I'm not cutting for fun," he said in an interview.
 "I'm cutting for the shit to work.
 All my life I served one master: the film.
 I love movies."